bjyurkovich/ieee-conference-web-template/README.md

 /configuration
-   config.json  (this is your main configuration file) /css
-   |--main-styles.css (this holds most of the template styles)
-/images  (this is where you should put images you use) /hotel
+   config.json  (this is your main configuration file) /css main-styles.css (this holds most of the template styles) /images  (this is where you should put images you use) /hotel
       hotel1.jpg